Your poor lawn needs a little tender care after winter’s freezing temps.

 Freeze-thaw-freeze conditions are even worse for turf roots, which can become brittle and die.
 Road salt also is bad for lawns.
 The turf near streets and along driveways and paths may need resuscitation or replacement when spring grass should be greening up.

-#1 Get Rid of Dead Turf
+#1 Pull Up Dead Turf

 Dead patches of lawn are easy to pull up because no roots bind the turf to the soil.
 Cut around dead areas with a spade, then yank up the patch.

-Reseed after the last chance of frost and soil temps reach 50-65 degrees:
+If seed is the more affordable option for you, reseed after the last chance of frost and soil temps reach 50-65 degrees:

 - Scatter seed on soil and lightly rake it in.